Introduction

-The Stegostoma tigrinum Augmentation and Recovery Project (StAR Project) is a global effort to restore populations of the endangered Indo-Pacific leopard shark (Stegostoma tigrinum) in regions where the species has disappeared or dramatically declined due to overfishing and habitat degradation.
-The species was recently re-assessed on the IUCN Red List in 2024 and remains listed as Endangered, confirming the urgency of conservation action.
+The Stegostoma tigrinum Augmentation and Recovery Project (StAR Project) is a global rewilding inititiative dedicated to restoring populations of the Indo-Pacific leopard shark (Stegostoma tigrinum) across parts of its range where the species has disappeared or declined sharply due to overfishing and habitat degradation.

 Following a pivotal 2019 workshop hosted by Georgia Aquarium, the StAR Project was officially launched in 2020.
-It became the world’s first conservation translocation program for a shark species, uniting global expertise in captive breeding, genetics, husbandry, and species repopulation.
+It became the world’s first conservation translocation program for an elasmobranch species, uniting global expertise in captive breeding, genetics, husbandry, and population recovery.

-Today, the StAR Project serves as a proven model for combining ex-situ and in-situ conservation, built on the IUCN’s One Plan Approach and aligned with the IUCN Species Survival Commission’s guidelines for using ex-situ methods in species recovery.
-Every shark selected for breeding undergoes rigorous screening for genetic provenance and reproductive viability to ensure the long-term health and sustainability of wild populations.
+The StAR Project integrates ex situ and in situ conservation under the IUCN’s One Plan Approach, and follows the IUCN Species Survival Commission’s guidelines for the use of ex situ management in species recovery.
+All animals selected for breeding undergo rigorous screening for genetic provenance and reproductive viability to support the long-term health and sustainability of wild populations.

-Only viable eggs from approved breeding aquariums are translocated to in-situ nursery facilities, where they are carefully hatched and nurtured by local aquarist teams.
-Once mature, the sharks are tagged and released into the wild.
+Viable eggs and pups from approved breeding institutions are translocated to in situ facilities, where they are carefully hatched, raised, and monitored by local aquarist teams.
+Once the sharks reach appropriate size and condition, they are tagged and released into protected natural habitats.

-Additionally, research on healthy Indo-Pacific leopard shark populations in regions like New Caledonia and Australia provides valuable insights into the species' health, behavior, and ecology.
-Ongoing collaborations with post-graduate researchers exploring critical aspects such as nutrition, habitat use, and other ecological factors further informs the development of the StAR Project and helps refine conservation strategies for long-term success.
+Long-term research on healthy Indo-Pacific leopard shark populations in regions such as Australia and New Caledonia provides essential insights into the species’ health, behavior, and ecology.
+Ongoing collaborations with post-graduate researchers examining nutrition, habitat use, and other ecological factors help refine StAR Project methodologies and strengthen conservation outcomes.

-What began as a bold idea is now a multi-country collaboration involving aquariums, NGOs, scientists, governments, and local communities.
-The StAR Project is redefining what’s possible for shark conservation, serving as a model for rewilding other threatened shark and ray species.
+What began as a bold idea has evolved into a multi-country collaboration involving aquariums, NGOs, scientists, governments, and local communities.
+The StAR Project is redefining what is possible for shark conservation and serves as a scalable model for the rewilding of other threatened shark and ray species.

 105